jsynowiec/node-typescript-boilerplate/README.md

 ## Quick start

-This project is intended to be used with v8 (LTS Carbon) release of [Node.js][nodejs] or newer and [NPM][npm].
-Make sure you have those installed.
-Then just type following commands:
+This project is intended to be used with the latest Active LTS release of [Node.js][nodejs].
+To start, just clone the repository with following commands:

 ```sh
 git clone https://github.com/jsynowiec/node-typescript-boilerplate